 One member of staff accompanying the visit will be asked to take on the lead role for ensuring that the administering medicines or healthcare procedures are followed accordingly.
-Individual Healthcare Plans, medicines, equipment and consent forms will be taken on school visits.
+Individual Healthcare Plans, medicines (including any 'Yellow Bags' and diabetic supplies), inhalers, equipment and consent forms will be taken on school visits.
 Medicines are administered and witnessed and recorded.